haroon0x/Containerized-agent/instructions.md

 #### 4. API Key Issues
 Ensure your Gemini API key is correctly set in the environment variables or .env file.

+#### 5. Permission Issues with entrypoint.sh
+If you encounter permission issues with the entrypoint.sh file during the build process, ensure that the chmod command is executed before switching to the non-root user in the Dockerfile.

 ---